thibaudclement/cs269i/docs/lecture-5.md

 In other words, the Folk theorem gives general conditions on when Harry can incentivize Marvin to play certain actions (e.g., uploading) using threats like the Grim Trigger strategy.

-On issue with the Grim Trigger strategy is that, if for some reason, Marvin's connection goes down one day and he cannot upload, then Harry will never upload again, and Marvin in turn will not upload again, so they get stuck with a utilit of \(0\) until the end of the game.
+One issue with the Grim Trigger strategy is that, if for some reason, Marvin's connection goes down one day and he cannot upload, then Harry will never upload again, and Marvin in turn will not upload again, so they get stuck with a utility of \(0\) until the end of the game.

 A more practical, robust alternative to the Grim Trigger strategy is called the Tit-for-Tat strategy.